-Homeowners, as well as office workers love the natural light that large windows provide.
+Homeowners, as well as office workers, love the natural light that large windows provide.
 However, these large windows and walls of glass quickly heat up the interior of a space resulting in high cooling costs during the summer months.
-Solar window tinting offers a viable option for controlling heat from the sun, while allowing natural light into an interior space.
+Solar window tinting offers a viable option for controlling the heat from the sun while allowing natural light into an interior space.

 Pros of Window Tinting

 Reduces Energy Costs.
 Solar window tinting can reduce energy cooling costs by as much as 40 percent.
 It offers a cost-effective, energy-efficient option to replacing the windows in a home or office building.

 Blocks UV Rays.
 Solar window tinting blocks up to 99 percent of the ultra-violet light that comes through a window.
 UV rays can quickly fade interior furnishings like carpets, drapery, upholstery, and artwork, as well as office equipment, computers, and monitors.

 Increased Comfort.
 By eliminating harsh sun and heat, solar window film quickly adds increased comfort to a home or office environment.
 Keeping intense sun and heat out softens light and glare and creates more even temperatures year-round.

 Added Security.
 Window films increase security in homes and businesses by holding the glass together if the window shatters.
 Whether from a burglary or an accident, window tinting increases protection and security for homeowners and office workers.

 Tax Credit and Rebates.
 Many states offer tax credits and rebates for installing commercial window tinting.
 In homes with lots of glass and in high-rise office buildings, these tax incentives and rebates can add up to significant savings.